2025 Vallensbæk municipal election

-The 2025 Vallensbæk Municipal election will be held on November 18, 2025, to elect the 15 members to sit in the regional council for the Vallensbæk Municipal council, in the period of 2026 to 2029.
+The 2025 Vallensbæk Municipal election was held on November 18, 2025, to elect the 15 members to sit in the regional council for the Vallensbæk Municipal council, in the period of 2026 to 2029.
+Henrik Rasmussen from the Conservatives, would secure re-election.

 Background

 Following the 2021 election, Henrik Rasmussen from Conservatives became mayor for his third term.

 Electoral system

 For elections to Danish municipalities, a number varying from 9 to 31 are chosen to be elected to the municipal council.
 The seats are then allocated using the D'Hondt method and a closed list proportional representation.

 Vallensbæk Municipality had 15 seats in 2025.